-The objective indicator under the Wwft is defined for institutions falling under Article 1a(4)(a) and (b) of the Wwft as a transaction amounting to $\in$ 10,000 or more, paid in cash or similar payment methods, either directly to or via the institution.
+The objective indicator under the Wwft is defined for institutions falling under Article 1a(4)(d) and (e) of the Wwft as a transaction amounting to \in 10,000 or more, paid in cash or similar payment methods, either directly to or via the institution.

 This means that these institutions are always required to report an unusual transaction if the transaction meets the objective indicator.
-This can be a single payment or a series of payments (whether full or partial) from a single customer that together exceed $\leq$ 10,000 (smurfing).
+This can be a single payment or a series of payments (whether full or partial) from a single customer that together exceed € 10,000 (smurfing).